minerop5000/widget-it/README.md

 # widget-it

-your new browser starting page!
+Your new browser starting page!

+Customize your browser starting page with widgets and be directly up to date as well as manage your daily tasks.

 ![screenshot](widget-it.png)